SylviaOne/Repo-hub/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.